 Yasmine’s research has focused on technological applications in the field of dietetics.
 She completing her PhD in 2006 researching the development, testing and implementation of an automated dietary assessment website for use in the primary healthcare setting.
 She was awarded a 2015 Food and Agriculture Organization success story award for her work in food composition.

 Yasmine is also recognised as an Advanced Accredited Practising Dietitian and holds dual Masters qualifications in Dietetics and Health Informatics.
 She continues to be an active member of the Dietitians Association of Australia, Nutrition Society, and off course HISA.

 Michael Hosking (co-Chair)

-Michael is passionate in assisting the collaboration of healthcare with electronic systems toward sustainable health systems and policies for optimal patient outcomes.
-Michael is an experienced, registered Occupational Therapist and has worked clinically for public health organisations across Victoria.
-Poor user experience, inefficient systems and integration issues provided inspiration to assist the change toward more effective healthcare.
-Currently working at Bendigo Health developing their Electronic Medical Records solution, his portfolio includes health standards and clinical workflows within clinical systems.
+Michael is passionate about assisting the collaboration of healthcare with electronic systems toward sustainable health systems and policies for optimal patient outcomes.
+He is an experienced, registered Occupational Therapist and has worked clinically for public health organisations across Victoria, Australia.
+Poor user experience, inefficient systems and interoperability issues provided inspiration to assist the change toward more effective healthcare system design.

 Manager – Diagnostic Solutions